Efficient computation of average subsystem Bures distance between fermionic Gaussian states: Conclusion and discussions

 \section{Conclusion and discussions}

-We have developed an efficient algorithm to compute the Bures distance between two Gaussian states, enabling the calculation of the average subsystem Bures distance for the transverse-field Ising model at large system sizes.
-The spectrum was constructed from simultaneous eigenstates of all local conserved charges, with degeneracies resolved by sorting the states according to those charges.
-The results are consistent with the conjectured universal behavior of the average subsystem distance in quantum-integrable systems whose Hamiltonians are quadratic.
+We developed an efficient algorithm for computing the Bures distance between fermionic Gaussian states, which allows evaluation of the average subsystem Bures distance at larger system sizes.
+The method was applied to eigenstates of the spin-1/2 transverse-field Ising chain, where degeneracies are resolved by constructing simultaneous eigenstates of all local conserved charges and ordering states accordingly, and to the Dirac SYK$_2$ model, as well as to random pure fermionic Gaussian states.
+The average subsystem distances for the whole spectrum in the transverse-field Ising model agree with the conjectured linear growth of the average subsystem distance with subsystem size in quadratic integrable systems.
+In contrast, for the Dirac SYK$_2$ model and random pure Gaussian states, the average subsystem distance does not exhibit such linear growth.

 In chaotic systems, it has been conjectured \cite{Khasseh:2023kxw} that the average subsystem trace distance vanishes in the scaling limit $L\to+\inf$ with fixed ratio $x=\f{\ell}{L}<\f12$, the same as the average subsystem trace distance between random states \cite{Kudler-Flam:2021rpr,Kudler-Flam:2021alo,deMiranda:2022rze}.
-This expectation aligns with the Eigenstate Thermalization Hypothesis (ETH): for a chaotic system with a local Hamiltonian, the only local conserved quantity is energy, so adjacent eigenstates in the spectrum have nearly identical energies and therefore almost identical reduced density matrices (RDMs); hence both the pairwise and the average subsystem trace distances are small.
+This aligns with ETH, which posits that the expectation values of local operators vary smoothly with energy and, in turn, guarantees that adjacent energy eigenstates have nearly identical reduced density matrices; hence both the pairwise and the average subsystem trace distances are small.
 Integrable systems, by contrast, possess an extensive set of local conserved charges.
 The notion of generalized eigenstate thermalization \cite{Vidmar:2016laa,Cassidy:2011smq}, corroborated by recent experiments \cite{Wang:2022ufp}, accounts for this additional structure.
-Representative conserved charges across the full spectrum and within a sector with fixed momentum $P$ and parity $K$ are displayed in Figure~\ref{FigureCharges}.
+Representative conserved charges across the full spectrum and within a sector with fixed momentum $P$ and parity $K$ are displayed in figure~\ref{FigureCharges}.
 Because eigenstates adjacent in energy can differ appreciably in the other local charges, their RDMs, determined by the full set of conserved quantities, are no longer guaranteed to be close.
 Consequently, the average subsystem distance does not tend to zero in the same scaling limit.